 - Challenge revealed day of competition

-- 3 – 5 Middle School or High School students per team
+- 3 – 5 Elementary School, Middle School, High School, and Community College students per team

 - 1st, 2nd, and 3rd place winners for each division (regional and state)